protobufjs/protobuf.js/README.md

 Compatibility
 -------------
-* This library requires an ES5-capable browser with typed array support.
-If you indend to support older browsers, you'll need a polyfill with working array access operators.
+* This library requires an ES5-capable browser.
+To load .proto files, it requires XMLHttpRequest.
+If typed arrays are not supported, it uses plain arrays instead.

-* If you'd like to use node's buffer API in the browser, you can use [feross/buffer](https://github.com/feross/buffer) for example and assign its constructor to `protobuf.util.Buffer`.
+* If you'd like to use node's buffer API in the browser, you can use [feross/buffer](https://github.com/feross/buffer) for example and assign its constructor, or that of any compatible library, to `protobuf.util.Buffer`.

 * If you need a proper way to work with 64 bit values (uint64, int64 etc.), you can install [long.js](https://github.com/dcodeIO/long.js) alongside this library.
 Just as with buffers, you